Definition of ‘Innovative’ Startup

 Main Tax Incentives

-Individuals or legal entities investing in innovative startups in the years 2013–2016 will be entitled to get some tax relief under certain terms and conditions.
-Individuals subject to personal tax (‘IRPEF’) may benefit from a tax credit (‘detrazione d’imposta’) equal to 19 per cent of the amount they have invested (either directly or indirectly, for example through an investment fund or other companies investing mainly in innovative startups) in the corporate capital of innovative startups.
-The tax credit may not exceed € 500,000 for each fiscal year.
+Starting from the year 2017, individuals or legal entities investing capitals in innovative startups will be entitled to get some tax relief under certain terms and conditions.
+Individuals subject to personal tax (‘IRPEF’) may benefit from a tax credit (‘detrazione d’imposta’) equal to 30 per cent of the amount they have invested (either directly or indirectly, for example through an investment fund or other companies investing mainly in innovative startups) in the corporate capital of innovative startups [iii].
+The tax credit may not exceed € 1,000,000 for each fiscal year.
 The amount in excess may be carried forward in the subsequent three fiscal years.
-Companies and other entities subject to corporate tax (‘IRES’), other than innovative startups, are entitled to a deduction (‘deduzione’) from the corporate taxable base equal to 20 per cent of the amount they have invested (either directly or indirectly, for example through an investment fund or other companies investing mainly in innovative startups) in the corporate capital of innovative startups.
+Companies and other entities subject to corporate tax (‘IRES’), other than innovative startups, are entitled to a deduction (‘deduzione’) from the corporate taxable base equal to 30 per cent of the amount they have invested (either directly or indirectly, for example through an investment fund or other companies investing mainly in innovative startups) in the corporate capital of innovative startups [iv].
 The tax deduction may not exceed € 1.8m for each fiscal year.
-Investors shall keep their equity participation in the innovative startup for at least two consecutive fiscal years, otherwise they will lose any tax benefit.
-In addition to the above, under certain terms and conditions, innovative startups might benefit from a tax credit equal to 35 per cent of the costs incurred in case of hiring highly qualified employees through open ended employment contracts.[iii]
-Finally, innovative startups will not be subject to the tax treatment provided for the so-called ‘shell and dormant companies’ which have to pay taxes on a minimum taxable income which is determined on a presumptive basis without taking into account the income or losses effectively reported by the company.[iv]
+Investors shall keep their equity participation in the innovative startup for at least three consecutive fiscal years, otherwise they will lose any tax benefit.
+In addition to the above, under certain terms and conditions, innovative startups might benefit from a tax credit equal to 35 per cent of the costs incurred in case of hiring highly qualified employees through open ended employment contracts.[v]
+Finally, innovative startups will not be subject to the tax treatment provided for the so-called ‘shell and dormant companies’ which have to pay taxes on a minimum taxable income which is determined on a presumptive basis without taking into account the income or losses effectively reported by the company.[vi]

 [i] Law Decree No. 179 of 18 October 2012, passed into Law No. 221 of 13 December 2012 as further amended.
 The last amendments have been introduced by Law Decree No. 3 of 24 January 2015, passed into Law No. 33 of 24 March 2015;